 The City issues a variety of debt types for the purpose of carrying out its capital financing activities.
-These various debt types are shown in the table titled "Long Term Debt Statement" below.
-Outstanding debt amounts are as of April 1, 2011.
+These various debt types are shown in the table below titled "Debt Statement."
+Outstanding debt amounts are as of August 1, 2011.